provenance-io/docs/running-a-node/running-a-node-1/become-a-validator.md

 ![Recommended Network Architecture](../../.gitbook/assets/securing-provenanced-validator-2-%20%281%29.png)

-The Recommended Network Architecture diagram is the architecture to follow when building out provenance nodes and validators.
+The Recommended Network Architecture diagram is the architecture to follow when building out Provenance Blockchain nodes and validators.
 This may be done in a cloud environment \(e.g. AWS, GCP, or Azure\), within an on-premise data center, or a combination of both.
 The idea of this infrastructure will be further detailed below but conceptually it is required to protect the validator by leveraging multiple layers of network security.

 ### Network Security \(Firewall\)